caente/caente.github.com/_posts/2016-03-28-simplicity.md

 ~~~

 Where to go from here?
 Do we still write the implementations of the api but using `days`?
-Well it depends, right now we have a low level api that allows to express anything we want, as long it can be expressed as a `List[LocalDate]`.
-We might want another layer on top of it, but why over think it?
+Well it depends, right now we have a low level api that allows to express anything we want, as long as it can be expressed as a `List[LocalDate]`.
+We might want another layer on top of it, but why overthink it?
 I would go with `List[LocalDate]` until is obvious that certain operations are too common and can be grouped.

 Having `LocalDate` as the main abstraction means that if _performance becomes an issue_, we could use `DateRange` or anything else that helps with it.
 But as it is, it makes it easy to understand that this api is about days/`LocalDate`.
 Whereas in the initial api the main abstraction was `DateRange` which is a very "opinionated" data structure.

 Unfortunately we usually work with conflicting requirements, usually described in a very imperative manner -- i.e. a flow chart.
 That, with some tight time constraints, makes us to go ahead with whatever abstraction was initially obvious, and squeeze the solution out of it.
-The code then will not represent a solution of the problem, but rather it'll be some kind of "mechanical accident" that happens to produce the solution you are looking for.
-We would have gone with `DateRange` and its api.
-It would have worked, but our code would be hard to read, it'll be very hard to know *how* is it solving the problem.
+The code then will not represent a solution of the problem, but rather it'll be some kind of "mechanical accident", that happens to produce the solution we are looking for.
+We could go with `DateRange` and its api.
+It would work, but our code would be hard to read, it'd be hard to know *how* is it solving the problem.

+### Actual recommendations

-There is no obvious ways to simplify your code, but you could use some things I do to improve the odds:
+There is no obvious ways to simplify your code, this are some of the things I do to improve odds:

 1 -  Try to make your methods as context free as possible.
 In the example above we would be using `List` to do operations about dates, it can't be more agnostic than that.